 At night, Humphrey's serves beer and wine to students of legal drinking age.
 Students must be 21 years of age, with proper identification.
 Students must present the proper ID every time they plan to enter the pub.

 Tues, Wed & Thurs

 Payments Accepted: Meal Swipe, Cash

 Oasis Snack Shop

 The Oasis Snack Shop is open past midnight seven days a week.
-The menu features a variety of grilled items, sandwiches, pizzas, snacks, wraps, salads and beverages, as well as grab-and-go sandwiches and salads.
+The menu features a variety of grilled items, sandwiches, pizzas, snacks, wraps, salads and beverages.
+Gluten Free & Vegan options are also available.

-In addition to cash, students may use dining dollars ($45 per semester for a full meal plan) and Camel Cash to make purchases.
+Students may purchase items using cash, Credit/Debit Cards, Dining Dollars ($45 per semester for a full meal plan) and Camel Cash to make purchases.
 Please see the Camel Card website for details about Camel Cash and how to add money to a Camel Cash account.
 Unused fall semester dining dollars will carry over to the spring semester.

 The Blue Camel Café offers a variety of specialty coffees, teas, snacks and baked goods.
 In a comfortable, relaxed setting, you can enjoy a cappuccino, read a newspaper, watch close-captioned CNN for the latest news, and meet with others in our casual seating area.